Developing an OpenLayers app from scratch in ES6 using Mocha, Webpack and Karma: Arctic sea-ice data visualisation

 But better than that, reloading the app in a browser, we see that the sea-ice concentration data is now being displayed!
 Brilliant!

 Ok, given we know how to do this, let’s imagine that we’ve not coded any of this yet and we’ll guide the development using tests.
-Note that we know roughly how to procede because we’ve already thrown together a prototype solution in the code above.
+Note that we know roughly how to proceed because we’ve already thrown together a prototype solution in the code above.

-That actually the begs the question: what is the value of sicImage after the bundle has been built?
-To work this out, we can implement the prototype code above as well as the file-loader setup and run
+the bundle has been built?
+To work this out, we can implement the prototype

 $ make build